FAQ

 When and how will my camper get their medicine?

 During check-in, all medicine is turned over to the camp nurse.
-We have several specific times set aside for the distribution of camp meds, and all girls who require meds will be reminded by their staff and sent to the infirmary together.
+We have several specific times set aside for the distribution of camp meds, and all campers who require meds will be reminded by their staff and sent to the infirmary together.
 Medicine is kept locked at all times, and is administered by the camp nurse.
 With few exceptions, no medicines are kept by campers and self-administered during the camp session.
 All medicine administration is documented, and this documentation is available if needed.

 How will anyone know my child has medical needs?